How to get the most our of your Surrey Wedding Photographer

 Wedding Morning Preparations

-I like to arrive 2-2.5 hours before your ceremony starts.
+If you’ve opted for getting ready shots it’s a good idea for me to arrive 2-2.5 hours before your ceremony starts.
 If both you and your partner are getting ready at the same venue I can switch between the two.

 On the morning of your wedding I will shoot still lifes (jewellery, wedding dress, flowers etc) and also the hustle and bustle of what’s going on around.